joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 > Please refer to the [JavaScript Dependencies of Kendo UI](http://docs.kendoui.com/getting-started/javascript-dependencies) for more information about script requirements for Kendo UI Web, Kendo UI DataViz, and Kendo UI Mobile.

 The next step is to declare a target element for your data visualization.
 Typically, this is represented by a `div` element.
-A script block to initialize and configure the area chart is also required.
+A script block is also required to initialize and configure the area chart.
+Here's an example with some sample data:

 	<!DOCTYPE html>
 	<html lang="en">